As I do for every country here on the blog, I've created a post full of fun facts about Croatia. Check it out!

 74. On the national level, Croatia is governed by a unicameral parliament known as the Sabor.
 Every four years members are elected from party lists.
 Although there is a President, the Prime Minister is considered the head of the government.

-76. Since the Middle Ages, the Croatian island of Hvar has observed Easter with a famous Passion procession which includes stops at seven churches.
+76. This list of Croatian culture facts wouldn’t be complete without some traditional celebrations.
+Since the Middle Ages, the Croatian island of Hvar has observed Easter with a famous Passion procession which includes stops at seven churches.
 The songs which are sung during this procession are thought to be the oldest Passion songs in Europe.

 77. The town of Ploce holds the record for the hottest temperature ever recorded in Croatia.
 On August 4, 1981, the mercury hit 42.8 degrees centigrade (109 degrees Fahrenheit).